testcontainers/workshop-go/step-7-adding-localstack.md

 The application is using an AWS lambda function to calculate some statistics (average and total count) for the ratings of a talk.
 The lambda function is invoked by the application any time the ratings for a talk are requested, using HTTP calls to the function URL of the lambda.

-To enhance the developer experience of consuming this lambda function while developing the application, you will use LocalStack to emulate the AWS cloud environment locally.
+To enhance the developer experience of consuming this lambda function while developing the application, we will use LocalStack to emulate the AWS cloud environment locally.

 LocalStack is a cloud service emulator that runs in a single container on your laptop or in your CI environment.
-With LocalStack, you can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider!
+With LocalStack, we can run your AWS applications or Lambdas entirely on your local machine without connecting to a remote cloud provider!

 ## Creating the lambda function